-21st CCLC grantees must provide daily, nutritious snacks to students during Out-of-School Time (for schoolbased, site-based or remote programs).
+21st CCLC grantees must provide daily, nutritious snacks to students during Out-of-School Time (for school- based or site-based programs).
 Although a nutritious snack is a program requirement, the cost of the snack and any other food items is not an allowable expense under the 21st CCLC grant.
 This includes food items served during family and parent activities.
 Visit the After School Care Snack Program webpage for more detailed information.